Welcome to my Site

 - name Ebrahim Moosa

-- location Durham, North Carolina, USA
+- location Notre Dame, Indiana, USA

 - job University Professor

-- subjects Islamic thought, philosophy, literature
+- subjects Islamic thought, Muslim ethics, Studies in Ghazali, modern Islamic thought, philosophy, literature

 Ebrahim E.I.
 Moosa is Professor of Islamic Studies at the University of Notre Dame with appointments in the Department of History and the Kroc Institute for International Studies in the Keough School of Global Affairs.
 His interests span both classical and modern Islamic thought with a special focus on Islamic law, history, ethics and theology.
 His forthcoming book, What is a Madrasa? will be published in early 2015 by the University of North Carolina Press.
 Dr Moosa is the author of Ghazali and the Poetics of Imagination, winner of the American Academy of Religion’s Best First Book in the History of Religions (2006) and editor of the last manuscript of the late Professor Fazlur Rahman, Revival and Reform in Islam: A Study of Islamic Fundamentalism.
 He was named Carnegie Scholar in 2005 to pursue research on the madrasas, Islamic seminaries of South Asia.